The truth about what mistakes to avoid if you’re falsely accused of a sex offense in Texas

 Unfortunately, it’s not enough to know what you should do if falsely accused of a sex crime.
 You also should know how not to respond to a false sex crime allegation.

-For this reason, finding a law firm near you who specializes in your type of case is one of the first things you should do when you stand falsely accused.
+For this reason, finding a law firm near you who focuses on your type of case is one of the first things you should do when you stand falsely accused.
 For residents of Houston, Harris County, Montgomery County and Fort Bend County, consider engaging a knowledgeable sex crime defense attorney at the Neal Davis Law Firm.

 Sex crimes are too serious to do otherwise.